Skip to main content

 • A 30-day supply of Myrbetriq (30, 50 mg extended-release oral tablets) costs an average of $625 without insurance or discounts.

-• You can lower the out-of-pocket cost of Myrbetriq with SingleCare coupons, financial assistance programs, Medicare, Medicaid, or private insurance.
+• You can lower the out-of-pocket cost of Myrbetriq with SingleCare coupons, financial assistance programs, manufacturer coupons, health insurance, Medicaid, or Medicare Extra Help.

-• Cheaper Myrbetriq alternatives include generic drugs such as oxybutynin and tolterodine.
+• Cheaper Myrbetriq alternatives include generic medications such as oxybutynin and tolterodine.

-Myrbetriq (mirabegron) is a brand-name oral prescription medication that is approved by the Food and Drug Administration (FDA) to treat overactive bladder (OAB) symptoms.
-Myrbetriq works by relaxing the main bladder muscle to alleviate urinary incontinence and urinary frequency.
+Myrbetriq (mirabegron) is a brand-name oral prescription medication that treats overactive bladder (OAB) symptoms.
+The drug relaxes the main bladder muscle to help relieve urinary incontinence and urinary frequency.
 Like most brand-name drugs, Myrbetriq can be pricey, especially for those who are uninsured or underinsured.
 Fortunately, SingleCare coupons, financial assistance programs, and other cost-cutting strategies can help reduce the out-of-pocket cost of a Myrbetriq prescription.

 How much does Myrbetriq cost?

 Without insurance or discounts, the average cash price of Myrbetriq is $625 for 30, 50 mg extended-release oral tablets.
-This comprises a one-month supply based on standard dosage.
-However, drug prices vary by pharmacy, and you may pay less with insurance or financial assistance.
+This is a 30-day supply based on the standard dosage of one tablet daily.
+However, drug prices vary by pharmacy and location.

 Does insurance cover Myrbetriq?

-Myrbetriq is typically covered by insurance, but coverage varies by plan, and some plans may require you to try lower-cost medications before they’ll cover Myrbetriq.
+Myrbetriq is usually covered by insurance, but coverage varies by plan, and some plans require you to try (and fail) lower-cost medications before they’ll cover Myrbetriq.
 “Even when covered, copays can differ significantly depending on the plan,” says JaLorean Hayes, a registered nurse, public health consultant, and founder of Hayes Global Health Strategies.

 Medicare typically covers Myrbetriq “without any restrictions,” according to Troy Alexander-El, MD, a board-certified internal medicine physician in Chicago, Illinois.
-Conversely, she says Medicaid coverage normally requires prior authorization and step therapy.
-Prior authorization, or preauthorization, is when a health insurance provider requires documentation from a healthcare professional that the treatment is medically necessary.
-Step therapy is a process that involves patients trying at least one cheaper medication before moving onto a more expensive drug like Myrbetriq.
+Conversely, they say Medicaid coverage normally requires prior authorization and step therapy.
+Prior authorization, or preauthorization, is when a health insurance plan requires documentation from a healthcare professional that the treatment is medically necessary.
+Step therapy is a process that involves patients trying at least one cheaper medication (and failing due to ineffectiveness or unwanted side effects) before moving on to a more expensive drug like Myrbetriq.

 Ultimately, the only way to know how much your Myrbetriq prescription will cost with insurance is to contact your insurance plan.
 If you are not insured, check your eligibility for savings opportunities like prescription discount cards or patient assistance programs.